 Accessibility training requirements for organizations that the City does business with is typically outlined in formal bid solicitation documents.
 Organizations awarded a project must typically submit a signed form to certify they have completed training prior to starting a project.

-- Use a consultant to deliver in-depth accessible document training to staff - Create a digital storytelling program featuring stories from City employees and volunteers
+- a.
+Deliver in-depth accessible document training to staff - b.
+Create a digital storytelling program featuring stories from City employees and volunteers

-IASR Information & Communication Standards
+IASR Information & Communication Standards 2018 > 2019 > 2020 > 2021 > 2022

 Feedback